Nikhilnair48/senti-sum-search/README.md

 ### (High level) Design

+Note: index.jsx includes App.jsx, which in turn renders the components below, if required.

 HomePage - The main component for the project.
 The HomePage will contain the search bar and two sections.

-Search Bar - An input field with a button that triggers the API invocation

-Top50Secion - The first table, containing the top 50 strings pertaining to the users' search input
+Top50Secion - The first table, containing the top 50 strings pertaining to the users' search input.
+Top 50 currently determined by the number of occurences of the value searched by the user.

-CompleteListSection - The second table, containing all the strings pertaining to the users' search input
+CompleteListSection - The second table, containing all the strings pertaining to the users' search input.
+A maximum of 100, a page size of 30 and buttons to navigate are provided in this section.

-SentiSumTable - A re-usable table component for the Top50Section & CompleteListSection
+SentiSumTable (Not implemented) - A re-usable table component for the Top50Section & CompleteListSection.

-Redux design:

-actions - search, tableNavigation

-constants - search, tableNavigation

-To be completed.
+### Basic flow

+Upon launch senti-sum-search, the user will be directed to a webpage with the a navbar

+### Run locally

+Clone the project: git clone https://github.com/Nikhilnair48/senti-sum-search.git

+Change directory: cd senti-sum-search

+Install dependences: npm install

+Run: npm start